MULLUNDUNG /

 The tower was abandoned in 1960, in preference for a lookout tower erected on Mt.
 Fatigue.

-Thumbnail photos and above information supplied by the Historical Section of the NRE, from a rapport by David Bannear.
+The 2 thumbnail photos below and above information were supplied by the Historical Section of the NRE, from a rapport by David Bannear.

 Please click on thumbnails for enlargements